 To gain insight in the regulatory roles of RNA, our research focusses on the characterization of maternal RNAs and cell-free RNAs combined with research to the dynamics of these transcriptome components.
-As we have our own next-generation system, we will also try to discover new types of RNA.
+As we have our own next-generation sequencing systems (Illumina Nextgen550, Oxford Nanopore, & 10X genomics Chromium iX), we will also try to discover new types of RNA.

 This kind of research demands the use of advanced omics technologies and associated bioinformatics.
 Since omics bioinformatics are still immature, we also do applied-bioinformatics research on how to optimally design an omics experiment, analyze the data, and interpret the results.

 For detailed information see: www.rnabiology.nl

 The RB&AB research group is interwoven with the MAD: Dutch Genomics Service & Support Provider, which is the genomics and transcriptomics expertise center of the University of Amsterdam.

 For detailed information see: www.dutchgenomics.nl